DVC-Viking-Robotics/about-us/README.rst

 3. What Do I Need to Know?
 =============================

 When contributing to a organization or community, they'll always recommend you review the "contributing guideline" document.
 No one ever really reads through the guidelines because they are usually long-winded and can get very complicated.
 The general rule for contributing is to keep things professional.
-If you read that previous sentence, then you've just read the our contributing guideline.
+Read the our `contributing guidelines <>`_.

 The main programming language we use is Python.
 We also use C++ for software running on the Arduino.
 Other languages that are specific to web design include: HTML, CSS, and (if you dare) JavaScript.